GoogleCloudPlatform/community/tutorials/ardu-pi-serial-part-1/index.md

 ---
 title: Locally Connected Microcontrollers and Real-Time Analytics (Part 1 of 2)
-description: Learn how to integrate an Arduino with a Raspberry Pi, and connect them as one device to Google Cloud IoT Core
+description: Learn how to integrate an Arduino with a Raspberry Pi, and connect them as one device to Google Cloud IoT Core.
 author: markku@
 tags: IoT, Internet of Things, Arduino, Raspberry Pi, MCU
 date_published: